MicrosoftDocs/microsoft-academic-services/academic-services/graph/resources-faq.md

 ---
-title: Frequently Asked Questions - MAG
+title: FAQ about Microsoft Academic Graph
 description: Answers some of the most frequently asked questions about the Microsoft Academic Graph ms.topic: reference ms.date: 10/15/2018